Shadow-Wizards-Money-Gang/useless-reptile/README.md

 This project (Useless Reptile) is All Rights Reserved.
 It means you can't just take it and use for whatever you want without my (Nord_Act aka NordAct) permission, especially assets.

 You are allowed:
 - Make monetized videos and streams with the mod
-- Use mod for modpacks
+- Use mod for modpacks (excluding ones distributed exclusively in pay-2-play model (i.e. requiring user to buy Patreon subscription in order to play the modpack), **I'll count that as attempt to profit of my work**, not talking about that it's also technically against Minecraft EULA)
 - Make submods, addons for the mod or any other project that relies on this mod and publish them, as long as this project is not a modified version of this mod
 - Redistribute modified versions of assets within resource packs for this mod
 - Partially use the code for your project from this one (by this I mean just don't rip off the whole thing, at least mind what you copy)
 - Make modified versions of the mod for **private use** (don't publicly distribute those)

 This repository exists purely for visibility of the source code.
 Don't expect much action here.